What Are the Types of GSA Schedule Contract Modifications?

 4. Economic Price Adjustment (EPA) Modification

-An Economic Price Adjustment Modification (EPA) is used by contactors when they would like to increase the price of a product or service on their GSA Schedule.
+An Economic Price Adjustment (EPA) modification is used by contractors when they would like to increase the price of a product or service on their GSA Schedule.
 This may come about when contractors realize their GSA prices are no longer proportionally equivalent to their commercial prices.

-Similar to an Addition Modification, contractors must be able to show evidence that their commercial prices have increased before they are able to request a price increase to their GSA prices through an Economic Price Adjustment Modification.
+Like an Addition modification, contractors must be able to show evidence that their commercial prices have increased before they are able to request a price increase to their GSA prices through an Economic Price Adjustment mod.
+Contractors should first confirm which EPA clause is awarded to their GSA contract before proceeding with an Economic Price Adjustment (EPA) mod to ensure the modification is submitted properly and does not get rejected.

 5. Price Reduction Modification